 Over the next few years, I tried to learn as much as I could about how investing worked.
 As a teenager, I talked to my parents’ financial advisor about what he did for a living.
 He told me that he taught people about money and finances so they could have a brighter future.
 After that day, I started thinking that maybe I could be a financial advisor.
 Wouldn’t it be great if I could take complex financial concepts and make them easy to understand like my mother could do for her students!
 I could help people give their family a better life because of the financial education and guidance that I could give them.

 After high school, I enrolled at Mercer University where I earned a degree in Finance.
 During summers, I would intern at different Financial Advising firms so I could learn how they helped clients.
 After college, I spent a few years as a Sales Manager before pursuing the career I had first discovered as a teenager.
 In 2009, I became a financial advisor and I haven’t looked back since.
 When I meet with clients, I take the time to explain investing in the best way possible so that they are not confused like I was so many years ago.

 When I am not at the office, I enjoy volunteering in the community.
 I am a member of the Meriwether County Rotary Club, the Greenville Masonic Lodge, and regularly attend at Foundation Church in Newnan, Georgia.
-My wife Wendy, who is a teacher by the way, and I live in Newnan, GA with our 2-year-old daughter Harper and we are expecting a baby boy this October.
+My wife Wendy, who is a teacher by the way, and I live in Newnan, GA with our 4-year-old daughter Harper and our 1 year old son Luke.
 I have started teaching Harper about money and I hope to give her a life of financial literacy.